LeonQC/SmartUrlServices/README.md

 - **JWT_REFRESH_EXPIRE**: The lifespan of refresh tokens in seconds.
 The default is 604800 (7 days).
   - Longer-lived refresh tokens reduce the need for users to log in frequently
   - Users can get new access tokens without re-authenticating until this expires

-## 📝 Configuration

-### AWS Setup

-#### RDS PostgreSQL Configuration

-1. Create an RDS PostgreSQL instance in the AWS Console
-2. Configure a security group to allow traffic from your application
-3. Set the master username, password, and database name
-4. Update your `.env` file with the connection details

-#### S3 Bucket Configuration

-1. Create an S3 bucket for storing QR codes and barcodes
-2. Configure the bucket for public read access
-3. Set up appropriate CORS configuration
-4. Update your `.env` file with bucket details

-## 📊 Development

 ### Code Quality